strapi/sdk-js/README.md

 ## 🚀 Demo Projects

-This repository includes demo projects located in the `/demo` directory to help you get started with using the Strapi SDK.
+This repository includes demo projects located in the `/demo` directory to help you get started with using the client.
 The actual Strapi application is located in the `.strapi-app` directory.

 ### Demo Structure